muon-data/muon/README.md

 **Datetime** is *date*, *time* and *offset*, as specified by `date-time` from [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6).
-The date and time must be separated by an upper-case `T`.
+The date and time are separated by an uppercase `T` only.
 If the offset is represented by `Z`, it must also be uppercase.
 ```muon
 moonwalk: 1969-07-21T02:56:00Z